tapjs/tapjs/docs/src/content/docs/using-with/index.md

 If your test file ends in `.mjs`, then this will automatically use Node's built-in experimental module system.

+Although, if you are using ES-modules with `.js` extension & `type: module` pattern on Node.js v12.13+, you will face warnings and/or crashes while running tests.
+In this case it is advised to turn "esm" support off & use native Node.js module loader.

-To turn _off_ ES-Module support (as may be required in some edge cases), run your tests with `--no-esm`.
+To turn _off_ ES-Module support, run your tests with `--no-esm`.

+In future releases (v15+) "esm" module will be turned off by default.

 # Using tap with TypeScript